 - Cool in the pan for 10 minutes then invert onto a cooling rack to cool completely.
 Pro tip - always cool cakes completely before decorating otherwise the frosting will melt on warm cakes.

 - Cream butter with the strawberry reduction and whipping cream. (adding stawberry reduction now will give a smoother buttercream)

-- Then whip for 2 to 3 minutes until light and airy similar to whipped cream.
+- Continue to whip for 2 to 3 minutes until the buttercream is pale but light and fluffy.

 About Videos - most recipes has two videos - a quick version in the post & longer detailed version on this recipe card.
 Sometimes a similar recipe video may be used.
 Please do subscribe to my channel if you like my videos